Web Analytics Basics: How to Use Google Analytics to Improve Your Website

 Pageviews are a fundamental metric in web analytics and are used to gauge the popularity of a website or specific pages within it, however, this data should be viewed in conjunction with other data.
 Since pageviews do not take into account unique views, a small number of people reloading one page on your website could incorrectly give the appearance that the page is very popular.

-For example, if a user visits a website’s pricing page, then moves onto the location page, and heads back to the pricing page, this will only count as one unique pageview for the pricing page.
+For example, if a user visits a website’s pricing page, then moves onto the location page, and heads back to the pricing page, this will only count as one unique pageview for the pricing page, this may count as multiple views, but it would still relate to the same user within that visit.

-Unlike total pageviews, which count every instance of a page being loaded, unique pageviews provide a more refined measure by considering only one view per session.
-This offers a much more accurate representation of user interest.
+Unlike total pageviews, which count every instance of a page being loaded, looking at users alongside views gives you a more balanced understanding of user interest.

 Unique Users